-Sarah McAuliffe - Director of Operations, Coaching Coordinator, Novice Coach
+Sarah McAuliffe - Director of Operations and Novice Coach

 As the Director of Operations, Sarah McAuliffe directs a broad range of activities and programs for Oak Ridge Rowing Association.
 She is the Regatta Director for all events held at the Oak Ridge venue, including Spring and Head Races, for Juniors, College and Masters levels of competition.
 Sarah also manages the Spring Training program that brings thousands of high school and college students to Oak Ridge for access to the facilities.
 Sarah maintains the corporate relationships with USRowing, the City of Oak Ridge, the Big 10 and Big 12 Conferences, the Southern Intercollegiate Rowing Association, all new and interested regattas and all of the Sponsors and service providers that we work with on a daily basis.

 Sarah McAuliffe began her rowing career in 2011 at the University of Tennessee - Knoxville, after walking on to the Women’s Novice team.
 After moving up the varsity team and dedicating three more years to the Lady Vols, Sarah had much success in her boats at the Conference USA championships, Big 12 Championships, Head of the Charles, and more.
 Along with receiving her Bachelors degree in Sport Management, Sarah was awarded the C-USA All conference team in 2014, Big 12 All Conference team in 2015, SAAC representative and conference honor roll all four years.

 Sarah received her Masters degree in Sport Management from the University of Tennessee in 2015.

 Matt Kaminski - Men’s Juniors and Masters Coach

 Matt Kaminski brings a strong rowing background to ORRA, as he currently fills the positions of Men’s Atomic Junior Coach and the Atomic Masters Coach.